 As with previous Versa devices, you can receive emails, notifications and other messages.
 You can select which apps you can receive notices from by means of the Fitbit app.
 For a few of these apps, you can even determine pre-defined quick responses.
 It is, however, limited in that you cannot conduct more details replies, but that’s fine with me.

-Straight out of the box, the Fitbit Versa 3 comes with Alex voice assistant.
+Straight out of the box, the Fitbit Versa 3 comes with Alexa voice assistant.
 Once you’ve connected to your Amazon account via the Fitbit app, you can ask simple questions for a quick view.
 This includes the weather, adding reminders and alarms and more.
 If you’re lucky enough to have a few smart home accessories, there may also be a tie-in app from the Fitbit app list, which you can then prompt to perform functions such as turning the lights on or off.

 The list of apps for the Fitbit ecosystem has grown somewhat beyond just being a store for clockfaces.
 Fitbit has also changed the layout to make it easier to traverse the app menu with one-touch install options.
 This was a huge frustration for me previously and I’m glad it has been resolved.